mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 .. note::

     This doesn't work as intended right now.
-Intersect is a selection mode which uses 'T' as the shortcut.
-However 'T' is also used to switch to the 'Move tool' so this shortcut is not functional right now.
-You have to use the button on the Tool Options.
+Intersect is a selection mode which uses :kbd:`T` as the shortcut.
+However :kbd:`T` is also used to switch to the :guilabel:`Move tool` so this shortcut is not functional right now.
+You have to use the button on the :guilabel:`Tool Options`.

 Layer Handling
 ~~~~~~~~~~~~~~